hth313/OS4/doc/basics.rst

 ability to reassign keys, keys that talk and can be NULLed (to inspect the current behavior).
-There are actually a lot of different aspects on how the keyboard can be reassigned and different classes of functional behavior that may not be obvious until you look closer at it.
+There are actually a lot of different aspects on how the keyboard can be reassigned and different classes of functions that may not be obvious until you look closer at it.

 Reassigned keys
 ---------------

 Keys can be reassigned and change behavior in user mode.
 If in doubt, you can press and hold the key to see its current behavior.
-On top of this, the top two rows are dynamically bound to single letter labels in the current RPN program.
+In addition to explicit assignments, local alpha labels in the current RPN program is scanned when one of the two top row keys is pressed.

 Key-codes
 =========